DANCING PANDAS

 Baltit Fort

-The security guard at Baltit Fort
+The security guard at Baltit Fort, Hunza Valley

 Baltit Fort is a 900-year-old fort located near the town of Karimabad, in Hunza Valley.
 The fort was originally built by the Buddhists in the 8th century AD, and it was later expanded and renovated by the Ismaili Mirs of Hunza, the hereditary rulers of the Hunza Valley.